AI RPG NPCs who stay the same person all campaign.

 Because each NPC is a real record, the story can pay off relationships built long ago.
 The guard you bribed remembers the bribe.
 The noble you insulted holds the grudge.
 The companion you traveled with returns still carrying your shared history, and reacts to you based on the standing you actually earned, not a coin flip.
 This is the same persistent memory that keeps world facts in an Event Library and places on a world map.
 The people are treated with the same care as the world around them.

-The Character Library does not replace the storytelling.
-It underwrites it.
-The game master still voices each person, improvises their reactions, and lets them grow, but it does so on top of a character who is fixed and looked up, not re-invented each turn.
+The Character Library feeds the storytelling rather than standing in for it.
+The game master still voices each person, improvises their reactions, and lets them grow, always on top of a character who is on file and looked up.
 That is the difference between a cast you read about once and a cast you can know for a hundred sessions.

 Side by side